- 1 Top 7 Best Water Purifiers for Camping Compared

 #6 MSR MiniWorks EX Microfilter – Best for HikingWHY WE LIKE IT: With one replaceable cartridge, the MSR MiniWorks EX Microfilter can purify 2,000 liters of water at a rate of one liter per minute, giving you fast access to clean drinking water.
 It is the most convenient filter to use on hikes and other adventures while camping in the wilderness.

 The MSR MiniWorks EX is equipped with the AirSpring Accumulator, which pumps one liter of water per minute without the need for any tools.
 It can remove 99.99% of bacteria and protozoa.
-It can’t, however, filter viruses, making it ideal for camping trips within North America.
+However, unlike its sibling the MSR Guardian Purifier, it can’t filter viruses, making it ideal for camping trips only within North America and near clear water sources.

 Aside from its fast filter rate, it has excellent compatibility with a range of water containers, also making it super easy to use for outdoor escapades.
 I would call it an essential piece of camping gear.
 Peaking of water, it’s also a good idea to bring one of the best umbrellas with you when camping.